MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: MultiBanana

 \textbf{Two References -- 11 Task Types.}~~ The two-reference setting provides the model with two reference images (typically a main subject and an auxiliary one) and a textual instruction.
 We define 11 editing task types, following prior work, while balancing feasibility and challenge: subject addition, subject replacement, background change, color modification, material modification, pose modification, hairstyle modification, makeup modification, tone transformation (lighting, season, weather, etc.), style transfer (oil painting, sketch, anime, etc.), and text correction (in-image text editing or replacement).
 These tasks span both local attribute manipulations and global transformations, evaluating a model’s ability to maintain visual coherence, subject identity, and contextual adaptability.

-\textbf{Multi References -- Compositional Generation and Inter-Reference Relationships.}~~ The multi-reference setting uses 3--8 reference images, requiring the model to perform more compositional and reasoning-based generation.
-While prior works, such as DreamOmni2~\citep{xia2025dreamomni2}, mainly focus on compositional generation using multiple references, our benchmark takes a step further by making inter-reference diversity, consistency, and structural relations central to the evaluation.

-We define four base task structures, each evaluated with $\{3, 4, 5, 6, 7, 8\}$ reference images, and include variants with and without textual instructions --- resulting in a total of 48 tasks: \begin{itemize} \item \textbf{X Objects}: Compose $X$ objects from the reference set. \item \textbf{X--1 Objects + Background}: Place $X-1$ objects within the background of another reference. \item \textbf{X--1 Objects + Local}: Apply a local change (specified by a reference) to one of the $X-1$ objects. \item \textbf{X--1 Objects + Global}: Arrange $X-1$ objects and modify the overall tone according to another reference. \end{itemize} This design enables us to assess whether a model can effectively integrate multiple reference sources into a coherent, contextually consistent scene.
+\textbf{Multi References -- Compositional Generation and Inter-Reference Relationships.}~~ The multi-reference setting uses 3--8 reference images, requiring the model to perform more compositional generation.
+We define four base task structures, each evaluated with $\{3, 4, 5, 6, 7, 8\}$ reference images, resulting in 24 tasks: \begin{itemize} \item \textbf{X Objects}: Compose $X$ objects from the reference set. \item \textbf{X--1 Objects + Background}: Place $X-1$ objects within the background of another reference. \item \textbf{X--1 Objects + Local}: Apply a local change (specified by a reference) to one of the $X-1$ objects. \item \textbf{X--1 Objects + Global}: Arrange $X-1$ objects and modify the overall tone according to another reference. \end{itemize} This design enables us to assess whether a model can integrate multiple reference sources into a consistent scene.

-\textbf{Diversity Factors in Multi-Reference Generation.}~~ A central contribution of our benchmark is the explicit incorporation of inter-reference diversity factors, which have been largely overlooked in previous benchmarks such as DreamOmni2.
-We highlight the following new evaluation dimensions: \begin{itemize} \item \textbf{Number of references}: systematic comparison across 3--8 inputs. \item \textbf{Cross-domain diversity}: mixing references from different domains such as real photos, anime, CG, or sketches. \item \textbf{Scale and viewpoint differences}: variation in object size or camera perspective between references and outputs. \item \textbf{Rare concept references}: inclusion of uncommon concepts (e.g., ``a red banana''). \item \textbf{Multilingual references}: assessing multilingual instruction understanding during rendering. \end{itemize} These factors go beyond conventional image-editing evaluation and are critical for assessing a model’s compositional reasoning, identity preservation, and cross-domain generalization.
-In summary, our benchmark diverges from the conventional notion of multi-reference generation, such as in DreamOmni2, which primarily focuses on simple reference composition.
-Instead, it introduces a new framework designed to evaluate model capabilities to interpret relationships among heterogeneous references and integrate them into coherent generations.
+\textbf{Diversity Factors in Multi-Reference Generation.}~~ A central contribution of our benchmark is the explicit incorporation of inter-reference diversity factors, which have been largely overlooked in previous benchmarks such as DreamOmni2~\citep{xia2025dreamomni2}.
+We highlight the following dimensions: \begin{itemize} \item \textbf{Cross-domain diversity}: mixing references from different domains such as real photos, anime, CG, or sketches. \item \textbf{Scale and viewpoint differences}: variation in object size or camera perspective between references and outputs. \item \textbf{Rare concept references}: inclusion of uncommon concepts (e.g., ``a red banana''). \item \textbf{Multilingual references}: assessing multilingual instruction understanding during rendering. \end{itemize} These factors go beyond prior benchmarks that focus on simple reference composition; our benchmark evaluates whether models can interpret relationships among heterogeneous references and integrate them into coherent outputs.